-- Two experimental detectors working in a push-pull mode has been considered for the Interaction Region of ILC - The push-pull mode of operation sets specific requirements and challenges for many systems of detector and machine - in particular for the IR magnets, for the cryogenics system, for alignment system, for beamline shielding, for detector design and overall integration, and so on. - These challenges and the identified conceptual solutions discussed in the paper intend to form a draft of the Interface Document which will be developed further in the nearest future.
+Two experimental detectors working in a push-pull mode has been considered for the Interaction Region of the International Linear Collider [1].
+The push-pull mode of operation sets specific requirements and challenges for many systems of detector and machine, in particular for the IR magnets, for the cryogenics system, for alignment system, for beamline shielding, for detector design and overall integration, and so on.
+These challenges and the identified conceptual solutions discussed in the paper intend to form a draft of the Interface Document which will be developed further in the nearest future.
+The authors of the present paper include the organizers and conveners of working groups of the workshop on engineering design of interaction region IRENG07 [2], the leaders of the IR Integration within Global Design Effort Beam Delivery System, and will also include representatives from each detector concept submitting the Letters Of Intent.